attowatt/i2c2midi/README.md

 **Note off messages**

 The firmware takes care of Note off messages automatically, but is currently monophonic per channel.
-Note off messages are sent when a new Note on Messages arrives or after 500 ms.
+Note off messages are sent when a new Note on message arrives or after 500 ms.

 *Todo: Make the note duration of 500 ms editable via I2C as well.*